endremborza/aswan/docs_config/current_release.rst

-- first release of aswan, yay!!
+- revert to 3.8 for ray